aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/headerfootertype/_index.md

 public class HeaderFooterType
 ```

-A utility class providing constants.
 Identifies the type of header or footer found in a Word file.
 This is a per section header/footer.
 Do not renumber as the value of the enum used as an index into plcfhdd.
 ## Fields

 | Field | Description |